ibm-cloud-docs/openshift/openshift_cluster_plan_network.md

 First time creating a cluster?
 First, try out the [creating OpenShift clusters tutorial](/docs/openshift?topic=openshift-openshift_tutorial).
 Then, come back here when you’re ready to plan out your production-ready clusters.
 {: tip}

-To plan your cluster network setup, first [understand cluster network basics](#plan_basics).
-Then, you can review three potential cluster network setups that are suited to environment-based scenarios, including [running internet-facing app workloads](#internet-facing), [extending an on-premises data center with limited public access](#limited-public), and [extending an on-premises data center on the private network only](#private_clusters).

 ## Understanding cluster network basics
 {: #plan_basics}